 Ultimately, TickTick is a good app but there are too many limitations on its free version to make long-term use.
-There’s more space for the free app to boost beefing because some features didn’t work as expected or were hard to find.
+It wouldn’t be right to completely downplay the free app, because it is a promising app with room for better development.

-- Flexible views of calendars, you can more easily test and monitor your schedules with five different views of the calendar.
+- With flexible views of calendars, you can more easily test and monitor your schedules with five different views of the calendar.

-- It also helps you set and pay attention to your goals with Pomo Timer, Practice the Pomodoro Technique, and White noises.
+- It also helps you set and pay attention to your goals with the use of Pomo Timer, Practice the Pomodoro Technique, and White noises.

 - Once you enable the time zone option in the settings you will never get lost in time.

 - Sleek & exquisite interface, In addition to enriching your screen, TickTick will also make you less stressed.